Q: What is the mission of the Humane Society of Summit County (HSSC)?

 Q: What does HSSC need to achieve its mission?

 A: Our most pressing need is donations of money, time, and animal related goods.
-Donations of money can be designated to operational costs or our capital campaign.
+Donations of money can be designated to operational costs or our capital projects.
 Donations of animal related goods, includes food, toys, etc. Donations are tax deductible as allowable by law.
 Donations of time are rewarded with lots of love from animals awaiting homes.